SpoilerRules/OwOSettings/README.md

 # Spoiler Settings
 # Overview
-We make high quality Minecraft Hacked Client's for Settings.
+We make high quality Settings for Minecraft Hacked Clients.
 # License
 All settings are licensed with the latest version of the spoiler License.
 # Contact